enkidevs/curriculum/General/Data Structures and Algorithms/0-1-knapsack-problem.md

 ---
 ## Revision

-Knapsack problem requires a ??? approach to be solved.
+0-1 Knapsack problem requires a ??? approach to be solved.

 * dynamic
 * greedy
 * recursive
 * complex

+---
+## Footnotes

+[1: Dynamic programming]
+The dynamic approach works by breaking a bigger problem into smaller ones, storing their result somewhere (*memoization*), and building a solution chain that would use previous results to solve the current problem.

+One such example could be calculating the Fibonacci sequence using an array: initially, you store the first two values, `0` and `1` and then, as you compute a new value based on the previous two, you place it into the array as well.